GoktugCanik/game-store-dataviz/readme.md

 * Technique: Violin
 * Insight: Whether “All Ages” games tend to accumulate more downloads than “Teen 13+” or “Mature 17+”.

-###### Line Chart
+###### Sankey Diagram

-* Technique: Line chart
+* Technique: Sankey
-* Insight: Shows total downloads per year.
-Useful to identify trends over time in game popularity.
+* Insight: Shows flow from Age Restriction → Genre → Price Type, highlighting which age groups prefer which genres and whether those genres are mostly free or paid.

 ###### Icicle Chart